 Physical settlement of a long equity call option, for example, would be the purchase of 100 shares of the underlying security at the contract’s strike price.
 Physical settlement of a long equity put option would require selling 100 shares of the underlying security at the contract’s strike price.

-Options contracts that are physically settled tend to be American-style contracts where early exercise is possible.
+Options contracts that are physically settled tend to be American-style option contracts where early exercise is possible.

 Cash settlement occurs when cash exchanges hands at settlement instead of an underlying security or physical commodity.
 Cash settlement is primarily used with index options because an index is not deliverable.